larryc1200/dkube-examples/clinical_reg/README.md

    - **Framework:** `Tensorflow`
    - **Framework Version:** `2.0.0`
    - **Image:** `ocdr/dkube-datascience-tf-cpu-multiuser:v2.0.0-17`
+   > **Note** The image should default to the correct selection, but you should check to ensure that it is the right one
    - Leave the other fields in their current selection and `Submit`

 ### Create & Run Pipeline